-	If you care for an adult you can choose to have a joint assessment with them, you can do this by contacting the care manager of the person you care for.
+If you care for an adult, you can choose to have a joint assessment with the person you care for.

-- There is no charge for any assessment
+- There is no charge for an assessment.

-- A charge may be made for services we provide to the person you are caring for, depending on their financial circumstances.
+- A charge may be made for services we provide to the person you care for, depending on their financial circumstances.

 - There are no charges for services for children under 18.